-Adopted by Faculty Council February 6, 2003
+Adopted by Faculty Council, February 2016

 The clinical dental program of the UCSF School of Dentistry is dedicated to the delivery of comprehensive care to the many patients presenting for treatment at the Student Dental Practice on Parnassus Avenue and its satellite clinics.
 Clinical courses complement the didactic curriculum throughout the four years of education, and provide patient care experiences for a range of dental needs from simple to advanced in complexity.
-The goal of the clinical program is to produce competent new graduate dentists who have developed a satisfactory level of professional demeanor, patient management skills, diagnostic and technical excellence, and the ability to assess outcomes of care for child, adult, and geriatric patients.
+The goal of the clinical program is to produce competent new graduate dentists who have developed a satisfactory level of critical thinking, evidence-based dentistry, professional demeanor, patient management skills, diagnostic and technical excellence, and the ability to assess outcomes of care for child, adult, and geriatric patients.

 UCSF School of Dentistry Competency Statements

-The UCSF School of Dentistry graduate is competent to:
+The UCSF School of Dentistry graduate:

 - Demonstrates ethical and professional behavior in interactions with the UCSF Community, including students, staff, faculty and patients.
 (UCSF Competency)